TongfeiLiu/CFRL-for-MCD/README.md

 ## Acknowledgement
 First of all, we would like to thank CACD's authors for inspiring our approach and Prof. Wu for helping us.
 We also provide a redeployed Pytorch version of CACD.(code is available at this [link](https://github.com/TongfeiLiu/CACD-for-MCD).
 If this article is helpful to you, please cite [CACD](https://ieeexplore.ieee.org/document/9357940/) and [CFRL](https://ieeexplore.ieee.org/document/10891329).
 Secondly, we would like to thank Dr. Luigi Tommaso Luppino for his help in solving some comparative method problems.

+## Contact us
+Although the current version can provide a good result, it is not stable enough due to the lack of supervision information.
+In the future, we will continue to conduct research and strive to innovate more stable and robust algorithms.

+If you have any problems when running the code, please do not hesitate to contact us.
+Thanks.
+E-mail: liutongfei_home@hotmail.com

+Date: Apr.
+16, 2025